-(taught students) or https://portal.uea.ac.uk/postgraduate-research/appeals-complaints (research students).
+Forms can be downloaded for taught students from the LTS Students MyUEA web page or for research students from the PGR MyUEA Appeals and Complaints web page.
 Students should be guided by Section 4 (above) in selecting the appropriate form.
 Students should submit all relevant evidence with their form.

-- 5.2 The Learning or Teaching Hub or the Postgraduate Research Service may suspend the Stage One Academic Appeal or Complaint where appropriate, pending clarification by a student that they have tried to resolve the matter they are concerned about informally before beginning the formal stage of the process. - 5.3 A student may decide to withdraw an Academic Appeal or Complaint at any time prior to its consideration by the FACP. - 5.4 The Head of School shall be notified of the substance of the Academic Appeal or Complaint and may choose, within the limits of their authority, to reverse the action or decision giving rise to the Appeal or Complaint in advance of the FACP meeting to consider the case.
-Where this occurs it shall be regarded as an informal resolution of the Appeal or Complaint subsequent to a confirmation by the student that they are now content that the Appeal or Complaint has been satisfactorily addressed. - 5.5 Until such time as the Academic Appeal or Complaint has been resolved the student should continue in accordance with such requirements as are placed upon them with regard to their situation as it stands at the point of submission.
+- 5.2 The Learning and Teaching Hub or the Postgraduate Research Service may suspend the Stage One Academic Appeal or Complaint where appropriate, pending clarification by a student that they have tried to resolve the matter they are concerned about informally before beginning the formal stage of the process. - 5.3 A student may decide to withdraw an Academic Appeal or Complaint at any time prior to its consideration by the FACP. - 5.4 The Head of School shall be notified of the substance of the Academic Appeal or Complaint and may choose, within the limits of their authority, to reverse the action or decision giving rise to the Academic Appeal or Complaint in advance of the FACP meeting to consider the case.
+Where this occurs it shall be regarded as an informal resolution of the Academic Appeal or Complaint subsequent to a confirmation by the student that they are now content that the Academic Appeal or Complaint has been satisfactorily addressed. - 5.5 Until such time as the Academic Appeal or Complaint has been resolved the student should continue in accordance with such requirements as are placed upon them with regard to their situation as it stands at the point of submission.
 For example, students appealing against a failing mark should continue to engage with any reassessment opportunities they are required to undertake.